 Watch Out for Empathy Overload

 There are some drawbacks to having too much empathy as a leader, however.
 First, you may be tempted to overstep personal boundaries in an effort to understand someone.
-Always bear in mind that you’re boss, not a friend.
+Always bear in mind that you’re a boss, not a friend.
 Employees won’t appreciate you trying to fix their private problems for them.

 Second, it can make you overly sensitive to other people’s opinions.
 As a leader, you don’t want to find yourself worrying about what people think about you.
 This can prevent you from making the right decision (or even making any decisions at all).
 Yes, be aware of the consequences of your well-thought-out decisions, but don’t prevaricate on the basis that you might upset someone.